THE

 The first part of the book focuses on personal experience: how loss shapes our lives from the outset, and how stories, rituals, and language help us make sense of mortality.
 It shows how we rehearse loss through narrative and imagination, and how different cultures have developed ways to live with uncertainty and paradox.

 The second part expands this lens to the collective level.
 Moving from death to the metaphor of divorce, it examines how societies and institutions manage transformation and shared loss.
-It explores political systems under strain, economic models confronting limits, environmental crises rooted in historical injustice, and the evolving role of global institutions.
-A case study of the United Nations – based on two decades of insider experience – illustrates how organizations struggle not only with contraction, but with acknowledging and adapting to loss itself.
-The book also reflects on emotional and practical lessons from the punctuation of loving and punctuation of plumbing.
+It explores political systems under strain, economic models confronting limits, environmental crises rooted in historical injustice, and the difficulties faced by contracting global institutions.
+Practical lived examples are provided on the punctuation of loving and punctuation of plumbing.

 Blending personal reflection with institutional analysis, the book argues that loss is not merely something to endure, but something that can guide renewal.
 By learning how to “punctuate” endings differently, we may find more humane, conscious ways to navigate change – from the intimate to the planetary.